snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step8.md

 ## Step 8

-The final step is adding the outer parts of the reactor.
-This would include carbon bricks, He gaps, core barrel and the reactor pressure vessel (rpv).
-Each again has their own respected number representative.
-There are 2 different He gaps, one between the carbon bricks and the core barrel and the other being between the core barrel and the rpv.
+The final step is to add the outer structure of the reactor.
+The outer structure includes carbon bricks, helium gaps, the core barrel, and the reactor pressure vessel (RPV).
+There are 2 different helium gaps, one between the carbon bricks and the core barrel and the other between the core barrel and the RPV.

-Carbon Bricks are similiar to that of reflectors, but are replacable.
-The 2 He gaps were made to insulate heat within the reactor.
-There's no flow in these gaps, assume the gaps are solid.
-The core barrel and the reactor pressure vessel (rpv) is structural steel.
-Both are made up of 2 different steels.
+## Geometry

+The geometry is changed by modifying the `cartesian_mesh` block.
+The geometry is depicted in [step8mesh].

+!media generic-pbr-tutorial/MeshP8.png
+        style=width:100%
+        id=step8mesh
+        caption=Geometry for Step 8.

+Note that only solid conduction blocks are added in Step 8 so that the `NavierStokesFV` remains unchanged.

+## Adding Boundary Conditions for T_solid

+At the radial outside boundary of the RPV, a Dirichlet boundary condition of $300$ K is applied:

+!listing htgr/generic-pbr-tutorial/step8.i block=FVBCs

+By adding the boundary condition on the outer surface of the RPV, some of the heat deposited in the pebble-bed is conducted to the RPV.
+In a more realistic model, a convective and radiative boundary condition should be applied.

-## Inputs
+## Materials

-The new blocks are placed into their respected inputs that were already made from previous steps.
-The only new inputs that are made in this step are under `Material`.
-The properties for the 2 different steels and the helium gaps inputs were too be made.
+The `carbon_bricks` block is modeled as the same graphite as the `side_reflector`:

+!listing htgr/generic-pbr-tutorial/step8.i block=graphite_rho_and_cp_carbon_bricks

+The barrel and RPV are different steels, differing in specific heat and thermal conductivity:

+!listing htgr/generic-pbr-tutorial/step8.i start=barrel_rho_cp_kappa end=gap_rho_and_cp

+Only the `carbon_bricks`, `core_barrel`, and `rpv` blocks are added to the  `effective_thermal_conductivity` object:

+!listing htgr/generic-pbr-tutorial/step8.i block=effective_thermal_conductivity_material

+The properties of the gaps is taken care of differently.
+The gaps are in principle not a solid but a stagnant gas.
+However, we treat it like a solid with small density and effective thermal conductivity that takes into account conduction and radiation.
+To this end `cp_s` and `rho_s` are defined as usual:

+!listing htgr/generic-pbr-tutorial/step8.i block=gap_rho_and_cp

+The effective thermal conductivities are defined using `FunctorGapHeatTransferEffectiveThermalConductivity` objects:

+!listing htgr/generic-pbr-tutorial/step8.i start=effective_thermal_conductivity_barrel_gap end=pebble_bed_alpha

+In this object:

+- `gap_direction` coordinate direction pointing through the gap (i.e., connecting the two faces delimiting the gap),
+- `gap_conductivity_function` is the molecular thermal conductivity of the gas in the gap as a function of temperature,
+- `radius_primary` signals that the geometry that is considered is cylindrical.
+It is the inner radius of the cylindrical gap. `radius_secondary` must be provided now,
+- `radius_secondary` is the outer radius of the cylindrical gap.

 ## Executable